glad-dev/gin/README.md

 - [ ] Issues view all => Fix filtering view
 - [ ] Add GitHub support
 - [ ] Config add/edit show error in TUI, not after
-- [ ] Add selection for when multiple configs match
 - [ ] Add cli command to check token validity

 ### Won't do